Frank R. Paul

-Frank Rudolph Paul (/de/; born Rudolph Franz Paul; April 18, 1884 – June 29, 1963) was an American illustrator of pulp magazines in the science fiction field.
+Rudolph Franz Paul (/de/; born Rudolph Franz Wilhelm Paul; April 18, 1884 – June 29, 1963) was an American illustrator of pulp magazines in the science fiction field.

 A discovery of editor Hugo Gernsback, Paul was influential in defining the look of both cover art and interior illustrations in the nascent science fiction pulps of the 1920s.

 The Science Fiction Hall of Fame inducted him in 2009.

 Biography

-Paul was born on April 18, 1884, in Radkersburg, Austria-Hungary.
+Rudolph Paul was born on April 18, 1884, in Radkersburg, Austria-Hungary.
 His father was from Hungary and his mother from Czechoslovakia.
 He emigrated to the United States in 1906.
-He married Rudolpha Costa Rigelsen, a Belgian immigrant, in 1913, and they had four children, Robert S. Paul (born 1915), Francis L. Paul (born 1919), Joan C. Paul (born 1921), and Patricia Ann Paul (born 1929).
+He married Rudolpha Costa Rigelsen, a Belgian immigrant, in 1913, and they had four children, Robert S. Paul (born 1915), Franz L. Paul (born 1919), Joan C. Paul (born 1921), and Patricia Ann Paul (born 1929).
 He studied art in Vienna, Paris, and New York City.
 He went to work for the Jersey Journal performing graphic design.
 Publisher Hugo Gernsback hired him in 1914 to illustrate The Electrical Experimenter, a science magazine.

 He died on June 29, 1963, aged 79, at his home in Teaneck, New Jersey.